Pidu2/project2-dkm/JOURNAL.md

 * "2nd next steps"
   * Describe how these apps could solve our use cases (maybe own file)
   * Step by step take links and apps to "master" file (maybe already in word)
+## 05.04.2020
+* Archiving Apps and Links
+* Further work on recovery apps